 We have a full-sized billiards table, billiards/snooker balls, cues and a foosball table, so this committee makes the most it.
 Events may include billiards and darts competitions and parties with discounted prices for members.

 This team of friendly faces act as guides for new students during O-week.

 Bulpadok (literary journal)

-The Bulpadok is the College’s literary journal.
-It is normally published annually and seeks contributions from any person associated with the College (past and present tutors and students, resident and non-resident students, Fellows, Council members).
-Its contents range from scholarly essays to poems and creative prose.
-Photographs, works of art, and even musical scores are also welcome.
-The C L H Pullar Prize is awarded annually for the best item to appear in the Bulpadok.
+Bulpadok is Trinity's literary journal.
+It's published annually and anyone from within the college is invited to contribute anything from scholarly essays to poems and creative prose to photography and art.
+The CLH Pullar Prize is awarded annually for the best item to appear in the Bulpadok.

 Buttery (JCR Bar)

 The Buttery is located in the Junior Common Room and provides a welcoming social space for residents to enjoy.

 The Candystripes are a female a capella group.
 This small ensemble generally sings contemporary pop and jazz and they perform at various functions and events.

 Cooking and Dining Society